TOUZOUZ-Adnane/TOUZOUZ-Adnane/README.md

 ---

 ## 💼 **Professional Experience**

+**Computer Vision Intern | Artéka**
+*October 2024 - Present*
+- Engaged in a project focused on integrating computer vision into sports, specifically in futsal, to enhance analysis and insights.

+**Intern | Moulay Ismail University**
+*March 2024 - September 2024*
+- Developed an innovative solution for translating Moroccan sign language using computer vision techniques, contributing to accessibility efforts for the hearing-impaired community.

 **Intern | 3D SMART FACTORY**
 *July 2023 - September 2023*
 - Spearheaded the development and deployment of a teeth segmentation model, enhancing diagnostic accuracy.

-**Intern | Moulay Ismail University**
-*March 2024 - September 2024*
-- Developed an innovative solution for translating Moroccan sign language using computer vision techniques, contributing to accessibility efforts for the hearing-impaired community.

 ---